Jan201102/piAssistant/README.md

 - pocketsphinx or pvcorupine and pyrecorder
 - tensorflow or tensorflow lite
 ### Other requiered packages
 - neopixel: see Adafruits installation guide for neopixel in Python.
-To be able to run neopixel without root priviliges add
+To be able to run neopixel without root priviliges add:
 ```
 dtparam=spi=on
 enable_uart=1